chistopher/girgs/README.md

 cmake --build ./build/
 cmake --build ./build/ --target install
 ```
-Specifying pack instead of install in the last command generates a debian package that can be installed via aptitude or dpkg.
+Specifying the `pack` target instead of `install` generates a debian package that can be installed via aptitude or dpkg.

 # CLI